Kramizo

 Q4 · Difficulty 2/3

-3. A peace conference
+3. A military alliance

-4. A nuclear test
+4. A nuclear treaty only

 Show answer & explanation